KragleStudios/stylish/README.md

 coolvetica:fitToView(100, 100, "Hello world")
 ```
 figures out the perfect fontsize to fit the words "Hello world" in the dimensions provided.

+# Panel Classes
+## TODO
+ - STYPanel - a basic stylish panel
+   - STYContainer - a constrained container.
+Allows for expanding horizontally, expanding vertically, or both, or neither.
+   - STYContentPanel - an auto expanding panel i.e. text
+     - STYTextView - a paragraph of text.
+Expands horizontally then vertically to it's container
+     - STYLabel - a simple single line label.
+Expands horizontally.
+     - STYTableView - a simple table view with headers and sections.
+Can be customized by a delegate.
+     - STYImage - a simple view for working with images icons or models.
+Abstracts them all.
+   - STYScrollView - a scroll view that holds an STYContainer and allows it to scroll on it's width, it's height, or both.